 Madeira is situated in the Atlantic Ocean off the coast of Portugal and Africa.
 It is a perfect vacation destination, with mountains, a wonderful climate, and beautiful views.
-Cruise ships sailing along the western coast of Europe or on repositioning cruises between the Caribbean and Europe often visit Madeira.
+Cruise ships sailing along the western coast of Europe or on repositioning cruises between the Caribbean and Europe often visit this lovely island.
+Madeira is sometimes called the "island of eternal spring", "pearl island of the Atlantic", or the "garden island".

 About the only things lacking on Madeira are flat land and sandy beaches.
 The Madeirans use terraces and bridges to compensate for the flat land and take the short trip to the neighboring island of Porto Santo to sit on sandy beaches.